GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are few things more frustrating or time wasting than debugging.
-Wouldn't it be a hell of a lot quicker if we just didn't create the bugs in the first place?
+> ### When a task cannot be partitioned because of sequential constraints, the application of more effort has no effect on the schedule.
+The bearing of a child takes nine months, no matter how many women are assigned.
 >
-> ~ *Martin Fowler*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts